acmailer/acmailer/docs/rendering-templates.md

 In Laminas MVC, the renderer that is internally used can be changed to another one (like Twig or Blade).
 It just needs to implement `Laminas\View\Renderer\RendererInterface`.

 By default AcMailer uses the default `ViewRenderer` service via an alias, `mailviewrenderer`.
-You can override that alias in your `service_manager` configuration in order to change the renderer service to be used (thanks to [kusmierz](https://github.com/kusmierz)):
+You can override that alias in your `service_manager` configuration in order to change the renderer service to be used:

 ```php
 <?php

 declare(strict_types=1);

 return [